Whiteknight/Rosella/libraries/container.md

 Permanent lifetime manager will allow the resolver to lazily create an instance the first time it is requested and will cache that instance there after.

+    var instance = new MyType();
+    c.register(class MyType,
+        new Rosella.Container.Resolver.Instance(instance)
+    );

 ### Container.Resolver.Type

 The `Rosella.Container.Resolver.Type` resolver uses a Type object and normal Rosella (winxed-style) constructor behavior to create a new object.
 Arguments may be provided which will be passed to the default constructor.

+    c.register(class MyType,
+        new Rosella.Container.Resolver.Type(class MyType)
+    );

+This is the default behavior.
+This example has exactly the same result:

+    c.register(class MyType);

+This Resolver is useful for substituting a Subclass for the existing class:

+    c.register(class MyType,
+        new Rosella.Container.Resolver.Type(class SubclassOfMyType)
+    );

 ### Container.Resolver.TypeConstructor

 The `Rosella.Container.Resolver.TypeConstructor` is similar to the Type resolver except it gives you the ability to specify a constructor by name and pass in a list of Argument objects to it.

+    c.register(class MyType,
+        new Rosella.Container.Resolver.TypeConstructor(class MyType, "BUILD")
+    );

 ## Examples